withinboredom/distance/readme.md

 > Why not months/years?

-There's no set days in a month/year, so it’s better to use `DateInterval` for those types of measures.
+There are no set days in a month/year, so it’s better to use `DateInterval` for those types of measures.

 > Why does this exist?